Getting Started with Corfix Payroll.

 1. Set up the Company Details.

-Business Settings will have to be set up within your Corfix Account Settings.
+Business settings must be configured within your Corfix Account Settings.

 More on Business Settings

-After setting the Workers you will want to set your company bank account.
+You will want to set your company bank account after setting up your Company Details.

 More on Adding Bank and completing PAD Authorization